maziac/DeZog/design/MemoryPaging.md

 **"Calculate long address with memory model":**
-Often htis would just check if the same memory model was used for creating the sld/list file as the emulator is using.
+Often this would just check if the same memory model was used for creating the sld/list file as the emulator is using.
 In case of a problem an error would be returned.
 E.g. if the list/sld file uses a bank that does not exist.
 Some combinations might be compatible.